Uspizig/WifiWallSwitch/README.md

    - Logging over USB with ESP Home
    - Display Messages on EInk Display
    - Voice Assistant: Switch on Light,.... you name it
-   - Media Player
+   - Media Player: Playback of TTS Messages, Audio Files,Web Radio
-   - Keyboard
+   - Keyboard: 8 Buttons are detected individulally
    - RGB LED Control SK6812 Mini
+   - Flashing & Logging the Device over 2.54mm Socket with a dedicated Flash Adapter

 Known ESPHome Issues right now:
   - Voice Assistant has some issues if used together with Media Player.
 Leads to Stuttering Audio once Media Playback is started.